Saptarshi96/Big-Mart-Sale-Forecast/README.md

 A linear regression model has been applied to the data to predict the sales of a particular item in a particular supermarket outlet.
 The findings have been explained in the business context so as to help the business team of BigMart.

+The dataset has been obtained from Kaggle (https://www.kaggle.com/arashnic/big-mart-sale-forecast).